Cooper-Zhong/CS340-Final-Project/report.md

 - Advantage: `BERT` is a very powerful "Encoder" that extract meaningful embeddings from plain text and get contextual understanding of a sentence.
 That‘s why it performs better than the baseline `CNN`.
 - Disadvantage: BERT is a complex model that requires significant computational resources for training and inference.
 It has a large number of parameters, which can make it slower and more resource-intensive compared to simpler models like CNN.

+## Conclusion

+We finetune a `BERT` model on the comment dataset labeled with toxicity, and acheived:
+1. A better final score (**0.935**),
+2. More "fair" prediction in terms of Equalized Opportunity,
+3. A higher accuracy (**0.90998**) than the benchmark model.

+Our detailed implementation, experiment and result analysis demonstrated our efforts, and the comparison with 5 models in total showcased the capability of our model.

 ## Reference
 - https://arxiv.org/abs/1810.04805